 Two massive gas explosions in Paris injured at least twenty people on Wednesday night (7 March).

-Two massive gas explosions in Paris injured at least twenty people on Wednesday night (7 March).
+Background: Two massive gas explosions in Paris injured at least twenty people on Wednesday night (7 March).
 The explosions shook the fashionable seventeenth district in the north-west of the French capital.

 SYNOPSIS: The two explosions happened in rapid succession.
 The second wrecked a cafe on the Saint-Ferdinand Square.
 The injured, sixteen firemen and four policemen, were caught in the second explosion, when they tried to locate the gas leak.
 Occupants of two nearby blocks of flats were evacuated.